open-mv-sandbox/dacti/docs/daicon.md

 #### Duplicates

 Multiple entries with the same UUID are distinct, as long as their *major* versions are different.
-Multiple entries with the same UUID *and* major version are not valid, and the parser **MUST** reject this.
+Multiple entries with the same UUID *and* major version are not valid, and the reader **MUST** reject this.

 This **SHOULD** enforce that there is no situation where continuing to read a table will change the interfaces already found, and an implementation can decide to early-bail if it has found the interfaces it needs.

+#### Extension

+If not null, the extension descibes the location of another interface table.
+This is to allow the recommendations in "CDN Cache Coherency" and "Reducing Round-Trips" to be followed without limiting extensibility.

+A reader **MAY** decide not to read the extension table if it has already read the interfaces required by the format.
+If this is not the case, a reader **MUST** follow the extension, or inform the caller it must do so.

 ### Inner Data